LiveContainer/LiveExec32/README.md

 host-dependent until their iOS 10 signatures are captured in the tracked templates.

+## FAQ
-## FAQ: can this be used to run 32-bit apps & integrate to LiveContainer?
+### Can this be used to run 32-bit apps & integrate to LiveContainer?
-Although this can execute simple C/C++/Objective-C binaries, more work needs to be done.
-The most important thing is to figure out how to proxy Objective-C classes, objects and method calls between host (64-bit) and guest (32-bit).
+eta son.
+No support for iOS 26+ yet until I can enable dual-mapping JIT for Dynarmic.

+### Will this be available as a jailbreak tweak?
+Yes, but no plan for this yet.
+This could be made as transparent as possible, by allowing 32-bit apps to install and replace main binary with LiveExec32 when SpringBoard launches 32-bit app(?)

 ## License
 Apache License 2.0